Rio De Janeiro, Brazil: Best Things To Do

 Library Living Room Hotel Emiliano Rio De Janeiro Brazil

 The small lobby is deceivingly simple.
 You might wonder what’s the big whoop.
-Just head around the corner to the “library” living room – with sculptural wood walls and soaring living wall patio.
+Just head around the corner to the “library” living room – with sculptural wood walls and a soaring living wall patio.
 Everything is styled to the max.

 View from Room, Hotel Emiliano Rio Brazil